591291-hvl/dpsharkBot/readme.txt

 *"!art" [word]" sends ascii art of word
 *Responds with angryping to all pings
 *Also responds with some dumb jokes
+*!send @user words to be send "from" user

 Goal of bot: